microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 that isn't necessary to understand the purpose and usage of the API.
 For example, implementation details. -->

-## Appendix
+## Open Questions

-* Should we support some basic format types or only custom format strings?
+* Should we support some basic format types for numerical strings or only mathematics and allow custom format strings?
+Need to rationalize this with InputScopeNameValue and CoreTextInputScope.
+* Custom format property or traditional format string?
+* Prefix/Suffix excluded to be TextBox improvements instead?
+How will prefix and suffix values be included in localization and automation output?
+* Embedded calculator?